India – Culture and

 2. Madhubani painting:-characterized by use of bright colours.

--they are made on walls ,cloth and paper.
+-they are made on walls ,cloth and

 -also known as Mithila art of Mithila region